Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 Step 1: Wash Your Body Before Entering

-Cooling your body down with cool water is highly recommended before entering the warm onsen bath.
+Cooling your body with cold water is highly recommended before entering the warm onsen bath.

 Step 2: Douse Your Body with Warm Water